liangguangyii/liangguangyii.github.io/_posts/2021-1-3-notes-for-orca.md

 ## Auxiliary Basis Set

+In the Chap9.5 of the manual, it says:

 NOTES:
 • The RI-J approximation requires an \auxiliary basis set" in addition to a normal orbital basis set.
 For the Karlsruhe basis sets there is the universal auxiliary basis set of Weigend that is called with the name def2/J (all-electron up to Kr).
 When scalar relativistic Hamiltonians are used (DKH or ZORA) along with all-electron basis sets, then a general-purpose auxiliary basis set is the SARC/J that covers most of the periodic table.
 Other choices are documented in sections 6.3 and 9.5.